 The Partnership may invest in secured debt issued by companies that have or may incur additional debt that is senior to the secured debt owned by the Partnership.
 In many instances, loans purchased by the Partnership may be part of a unitranche structure in which a single lien on behalf of all the lenders in the structure will be filed against the assets of the company if the lenders holding the different tranches of debt (including the Partnership) will contractually agree to their respective priorities in those assets.
 In the event of insolvency, liquidation, dissolution, reorganization or bankruptcy of any such company, the owners of senior secured debt (i.e., the owners of first priority liens), including in a unitranche structure through the contractual agreements between the lenders, generally will be entitled to receive proceeds from any realization of the secured collateral until they have been reimbursed.
 At such time, the owners of junior secured debt (including, in certain circumstances, the Partnership) will be entitled to receive proceeds from the collateral securing such debt.
-There can be no assurances that the proceeds, if any, from the sale of such collateral would be sufficient to satisfy the loan obligations secured by subordinate debt instruments.
-To the extent that the Partnership owns secured debt that is junior to other secured debt, the Partnership may lose the value of its entire investment in such secured debt.
+There can be no assurances that the proceeds, if any, from the sale of such collateral would be sufficient to satisfy the loan obligations secured debt, the Partnership may lose the value of its entire investment in such secured debt.